Create imagery layers and add them to a web map

 • For Join field, choose Field_ID.

-After some time, the new result layer appears.
+On the Layers pane, the new Vegetation loss per field is now listed.
 It now contains the Mean vegetation loss value for each cultivated field.

 In this section, you added to your map a feature class representing the boundaries of the cultivated fields.
 Then you computed the average loss of healthy vegetation in each field.